castwide/vscode-solargraph/README.md

     my_variable = some_method_call
     my_variable. # <= Hitting crtl-space here will suggest String instance methods

+### Restarting Solargraph

+Some changes you make to a project, such as updating the Gemfile, might require you to restart the Solargraph server.
+Instead of reloading the VS Code window, you can run Restart Solargraph from the Command Palette.

 ## Extension Settings

 This extension contributes the following settings: